luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Configuration
 *************

-Now, we need to provide some additional configuraion for the demo script to run this blob.
+We need to provide some additional configuration for the demo script to run this blob.
-It will look for :code:`custom_model.json` for details on how to configure the pipeline and parse the results.
+The demo script will look for a :code:`custom_model.json` for details on how to configure the pipeline and parse the results.

 If your model is based on MobileNetSSD or Yolo, you can use our :code:`detection` output format.
 If it's a different type of network, you can use :code:`raw` (default) output format and  provide a custom handler file